xtendui/xtendui/src/gatsby/markdown/components/overlay/index.md

 Use this code to create a **overlay** in **self mode**.

-Just use the class `xt-active` if you want to automatically open, or use the [api](/components/overlay/api)
+Just use the class `active` if you want to automatically open, or use the [api](/components/overlay/api)

 <demo>
   <div class="gatsby_demo_item xt-toggle" data-iframe="demos/components/overlay/usage-self">